-UM Reports 184 COVID-19 Cases in First Week of Fall Semester - HottyToddy.com
+UM Reports 184 COVID-19 Cases in First Week of Fall Semester

 alyssa.schnugg@hottytoddy.com

-While the number of new COVID-19 cases in Mississippi being reported daily by the Mississippi State Department of Health has dropped slightly in the last week, the number of positive cases in the LOU community continues to climb.
+While the number of new COVID-19 cases in Mississippi being reported daily by the Mississippi State Department of Health has dropped off a bit in the last week, the number of positive cases in the LOU community continues to climb.

 Since Sunday, MSDH reported 157 new cases in Lafayette County, bringing the total to 1,335.